jasoncruz-arch/jasoncruz-arch-github.io/_projects/Tbaba.md

 ![The Tbaba pavilion at night](/assets/images/projects/tbaba/tbaba-3.jpeg){: width="1000" style="display:block; margin-left:auto; margin-right:auto;" } <br>

-Tbaba as a minimalist installation is made out of low cost and sustainable materials: scaffolding for its structure, which will be reused after the exhibition, recycled plywood for the stage, and red fabric, which gives form and mimics the tbaba cloth.
+Tbaba as a minimalist installation is made out of low cost and sustainable materials: <a class="internal-link" href=" {% link _projects/Impermanence.md %}"> scaffolding for its structure</a> , which will be reused after the exhibition, recycled plywood for the stage, and red fabric, which gives form and mimics the tbaba cloth.
 <br> <br>

 ## Image Gallery